kevcen/visuAlgorithm/README.md

 ### Key inputs
 For pathfinder algorithms, you can:
-  - press and hold the key 'w' to generate walls on the vertex pointed by the cursor
+  - press and hold the key 'w' to generate walls on the vertex below the cursor,
-  - press 'm' to generate a new maze
+  - press 'm' to generate a new maze.

 Press 'x' to exit.